8-Year-Old Boy Shot, Killed While Playing On Front Porch In Markham

 — Jermont Terry (@JermontTerry) September 27, 2021

 Police officers, the Markham police chief, and other city officials were at the scene late Monday trying to determine who was behind the shooting.
-They are looking for evidence such as surveillance video from neighbors.MORE NEWS: Demand For Truck Drivers 'Never Been Greater' Despite Supply Chain Issues
+They are looking for evidence such as surveillance video from neighbors.MORE NEWS: Transgender Attorney Says Judges And Clerks Have Harassed Her; Fights For Change